 Plymouth Leander was well and truly on the swimming map!

 Rudd left PL early in 2017 to head up Swim Ireland and replaced by his deputy Robin Armayan who has since appointed an impressive coaching team beneath him.
-Among his team two Olympians Roberto Pavoni and Antony James.
+Among his team Olympian Roberto Pavoni.

 In the summer of 2017 the club celebrated more homegrown international success at the World Championships in Budapest - as Ben Proud became World Champion in 50m butterfly!
 He also took bronze in the 50m freestyle.